 Read on to know all about the best fertilizer for African violets.

-Why do African Violets Need Fertilizer
+Why do African Violet Plants Need Fertilizer

 The main reasons fertilizer application is essential when it comes to caring for African violet are growth optimization and increasing the quantity and quality of flowers.
 Since its blooms are its main attraction, many growers prefer to plant them in pots and grow them as a household plant.

-In choosing the right fertilizer to use, the easiest way is by asking the local garden shops for the recommended African violet fertilizers.
+In choosing the right fertilizer to use, the easiest way is by asking local garden shops for the recommended African violet fertilizers.
 They might have African violet-specific products that are tailored to fit the plant.
 However, it is important to know the basics of fertilizers.

 Major Elements

 Fertilizers have macroelements, Nitrogen, Phosphorus, and Potassium.
-These three nutrients are major elements that play a crucial role in the growth of any plant.
-Nitrogen helps for foliage development.
-On the other hand, Phosphorus aids in the development of roots and blooms.
+These three nutrients are major elements that play a crucial role in the healthy growth of any plant.

 Organic or Synthetic